ThomasB123/ProgBoisWebsite/ThomasB123.md

 - Balanced contributions from members

-Excellent - There appears to be a good balance in terms of the levels of contribution from all the different members of the group.
+Good - There appears to be a good balance in terms of the levels of contribution from all the different members of the group.
+However, there also appears to have been a lack of communication of somekind, because many of the pages don't contain valid links to any of the other pages.
+The 'silk road' page appears to have zero links to the other pages.

 - Not completed at the last minute